Wandering Bajans

 Practical Information

-Fixed at 2:1 to the USD.
+Currency: Barbados Dollar (BBD), fixed at 2:1 to the USD.
 USD cash is widely accepted.
 Use a Wise card to avoid poor exchange rates.

-Barbados is one of the safer Caribbean destinations.
-Standard common sense applies — don’t leave valuables visible in rental cars, be aware of your surroundings after dark in less-touristed areas.
+Safety: Generally safe for tourists.
+Standard common sense applies — don't leave valuables visible in rental cars, be aware of your surroundings after dark in less-touristed areas.

+Electricity: 110V, US-style plug.
 UK visitors will need an adaptor.
 US and Canadian visitors are fine without one.

 All Barbados Posts